 A defined list of target markets is vital for marketers, but even more important is knowing the attributes and habits of different target audiences.
 No matter what you’re selling, these factors should impact every decision at every stage of your marketing strategy, helping you select the correct communication mediums and design custom campaigns that increase conversions.

 There are several ways you can define target audiences: segmenting by demographics, behavioral traits, or—if advertising with Spotify—listening habits and interests, for example.
-Identifying the correct target audience types for each campaign is a crucial step towards success.
+Identifying the correct target audience types for each campaign is a crucial step towards achieving your ad objectives.

 The importance of understanding your target audience